guettli/gui4db/README.md

 Works for several databases, not just PG.

-Provides ORM, not an API.
+Provides ORM, not OpenAPI or GraphQL.